Irritable Bowel Syndrome (IBS)

 The biggest step to ease symptoms is to ensure you follow a healthy, balanced diet as demonstrated by the NHS Eatwell guide.

-The Eatwell Guide is a general guide with suggestions for the whole population so some people with IBS may have to adjust it to add or remove foods that agree or disagree with their stomachs.
+The Eatwell Guide is a general guide with suggestions for the whole population.
+Some people with IBS may have to adjust it to add or remove foods that agree or disagree with their stomachs.

 Other tips include:

-- Keep a diary of what you eat and your symptoms to help identify your personal triggers
+• Keep a diary of what you eat and your symptoms to help identify your triggers

 The IBS Network website has other useful tips.

 A low FODMAP diet is a specific diet sometimes used to help IBS patients.
 It is a diet that restricts certain types of carbohydrates which can trigger symptoms in sensitive individuals.
-These specific carbohydrates are not absorbed in the small intestine which leads the bacteria in our large intestine to ferment them.
+These specific carbohydrates are not absorbed in the small intestine, leading the bacteria in our large intestine to ferment them.
 This fermentation process can cause or worsen many symptoms of IBS.

 The NHS has a video that provides more information on IBS and diet, including information on FODMAP.